kijiproject/kiji/kijiproject.github.com/_posts/userguides/mapreduce/1.0.0-rc6/2013-01-01-bulk-importers.md

 columns are details particular to each concrete subclass of [`KijiBulkImporter`]({{site.api_mr_rc5}}/bulkimport/KijiBulkImporter.html).

+### Bulk Imports from the DDL Shell

+KijiMR includes standard bulk importers in its library.
+It also includes an extension for the KijiSchema Shell that allows you to run bulk imports using a SQL-like syntax.
+If you downloaded the Bento Box, the KijiMR library and the shell extensions are already included in your `$KIJI_HOME/lib` directory.

+To use a bulk importer, you should first enter the schema shell, then load the `bulkimport` module.

+{% highlight text %}
+$ kiji-schema-shell
+Kiji schema shell v1.0.0
+Enter 'help' for instructions (without quotes).
+Enter 'quit' to quit.
+DDL statements must be terminated with a ';' schema> MODULE bulkimport;
+Loading module "bulkimport"
+{% endhighlight %}

+You can then run a bulk importer by specifying the data to load, the table to load it to, and the importer to run.
+Most importers will require some sort of configuration.
+The `bulkimport` module provides direct support for configuring the "described text" format used by several of KijiMR's stock bulk importers (CSV, JSON, and XML).
+These formats rely on mappings from named fields in the input file to columns in the target table.

+Without specifying the specific importer to run, this will fall back on the CSV bulk importer.
+As an example, you could load a CSV file full of info about soldiers as:

+{% highlight text %}
+LOAD DATA INFILE '/users/patton/army.csv' INTO TABLE troops THROUGH PATH '/users/patton/load_troops'
+FIELDS TERMINATED BY ','
+MAP FIELDS (enlistment_date, name, rank, serial_number) AS (
+  name => info:name,
+  rank => info:rank,
+  serial_number => info:serial_number,
+  serial_number => $ENTITY,
+  enlistment_date => $TIMESTAMP);
+{% endhighlight %}

+The input file (or directory) specified by `INFILE` should be in HDFS; it will be loaded in parallel by a MapReduce job.

+The input file would look something like:

+{% highlight text %}
+1362282822000,John Doe,Sgt,123456
+1352282822000,George Patton,General,021415
+...
+{% endhighlight %}

+The `FIELDS TERMINATED BY ','` is optional; a comma is the default separator.
+You could also write `FIELDS TERMINATED BY '\t'` to use tab-separated data.

+The `MAP FIELDS` clause lists the fields in the CSV file and describes how to map them to columns in the table.
+Each field to include is mapped to a specific output column.

+The magic tokens `$ENTITY` and `$TIMESTAMP` allow you to specify particular fields of the input that are used as the entity id, and a consistent timestamp for the row.
+The latter of these is optional; it can simply use the system timestamp of the insert.
+The `$TIMESTAMP` field must be specified in milliseconds since 1970.

+For convenience, you can also map named fields into a single column family.
+To operate on the previous example, if the field names and qualifiers line up, you could express the above as:

+{% highlight text %}
+LOAD DATA INFILE '/users/patton/army.csv' INTO TABLE troops THROUGH PATH '/users/patton/load_troops'
+MAP FIELDS  (enlistment_date, name, rank, serial_number) AS (
+  DEFAULT FAMILY info,
+  serial_number => info:serial_number,
+  serial_number => $ENTITY,
+  enlistment_date => $TIMESTAMP
+);
+{% endhighlight %}

+Note that fields mentioned explicitly (e.g., `$ENTITY` and `$TIMESTAMP`) are not part of the default target family; `serial_number` is explicitly mapped into a column as well as the entity Id, whereas `enlistment_date` is only used as a timestamp.

+#### Load Strategies

+When specifying how to run a bulk import, you must pick a strategy to use when loading.

+You can specify `THROUGH PATH <path>`, meaning to write HFiles in the directory specified by `<path>`, and then use HBase's bulk-load mechanism on them.
+This is generally higher performance and provides greater isolation, but interacts less predictably with compactions in production clusters.
+The specified path should not exist ahead of time.
+It will be used to hold temporary data while processing the bulk import.
+The directory will be removed at the end of the job.

+You could also specify `DIRECT`, which means to write directly into the specified table using HBase `put` operations.
+Due to the different performance characteristics of each, you must explicitly choose the load strategy.

+#### Running Other Bulk Importers

+You could also use this mapped-fields syntax to read from other file formats.
+For example, to read from JSON:

+{% highlight text %}
+LOAD DATA INFILE '/users/patton/army.json' INTO TABLE troops THROUGH PATH '/users/patton/load_troops'
+USING 'org.kiji.mapreduce.bulkimport.JSONBulkImporter'
+MAP FIELDS (enlistment_date, name, rank, serial_number) AS (
+  DEFAULT FAMILY info,
+  serial_number => info:serial_number,
+  serial_number => $ENTITY,
+  enlistment_date => $TIMESTAMP
+);
+{% endhighlight %}

+You can also run other bulk importers that you write (a description of the API is later in this section).
+You can set key-value properties to include in the MapReduce job's `Configuration` with the `PROPERTIES` keyword:

+{% highlight text %}
+LOAD DATA INFILE '/users/patton/army.custom.fmt.txt' INTO TABLE troops THROUGH PATH '/users/patton/load_troops'
+USING 'org.example.CustomFormatBulkImporter'
+PROPERTIES (
+  'custom.timestamp' = 'enlistment_date',
+  'foo' = 'bar',
+  ...);
+{% endhighlight %}

+The above will configure a custom bulk importer with some properties to include in the JobConf.

+If the specified importer subclasses `DescribedInputTextBulkImporter` and supports a JSON field-mapping control file, you may use a `MAP FIELDS` clause to specify field names to map (before the optional `PROPERTIES` clause).

+#### Specifying the InputFormat

+When loading data, you can specify an individual file to load, or a directory full of files.
+You may specify a different input format after the input path with the syntax:

+{% highlight text %}
+LOAD DATA INFILE '/path/to/files' FORMAT '<somefmt>' INTO TABLE ...
+{% endhighlight %}

+For instance:

+{% highlight text %}
+LOAD DATA INFILE '/path/to/sequencefiles' FORMAT 'seq' INTO TABLE ...
+{% endhighlight %}

+The format strings this tool accepts are the same as are used by the
+<a href="../command-line-tools/">command line tools</a> to describe input data
+(see "Input/output formats" on that page).

+Not all bulk importers work with all formats; for instance, the CSV and JSON importers only work with text files. (`FORMAT 'text'` is the implied default.)
+Each bulk importer class may require a particular input format.

+#### Bulk Import Shell Grammar

+The complete grammar for valid statements accepted by the `bulkimport` module is as
+follows:

+{% highlight text %}
+field_mapping ::= MAP FIELDS [ (field_name, field_name, ...) ] AS (<mapping_elem>, ...)

+mapping_elem ::= DEFAULT FAMILY family_name
+               | field_name => family:column
+               | field_name => $ENTITY
+               | field_name => $TIMESTAMP

+csv_import ::= LOAD DATA INFILE 'hdfs://uri/here' INTO TABLE table_name
+    [ DIRECT | THROUGH PATH 'hdfs://uri/to/tmp/dir' ]
+    [ FIELDS TERMINATED BY { '\t' | ',' } ]
+    <field_mapping>;

+generic_import ::= LOAD DATA INFILE 'hdfs://uri/here' [FORMAT 'fmt']
+    INTO TABLE table_name
+    [ DIRECT | THROUGH PATH 'hdfs://uri/to/tmp/dir' ]
+    USING 'com.example.ImporterClassName'
+    [ <field_mapping> ]
+    [ PROPERTIES ( 'propname' = 'propvalue', ... ) ];

+bulk_import ::= csv_import | generic_import
+{% endhighlight %}

+The rest of this section describes how bulk importers are implemented, how you can extend these with your own bulk importers for custom data formats, and what bulk importer classes are available in the KijiMR library.

 ### Classes Overview

 Kiji bulk importers rely on two classes: all bulk importers extend the abstract class